Hzfinfdu/Diffusion-BERT/README.md

 ### Training

+To add spindle schedule into our training process, we first need to run `python word_freq.py` to get the frequency in the text corpus.

 We have prepared the default training parameters in `run.sh` for unconditional generation and `run_condition.sh` for *Seq2seq* tasks.

 In general, training with only 1 NVIDIA RTX 3090 GPU acheives comparable performance with the results reported in the paper.
 But this requires gradient accumulation to slightly enlarge the batch size, say 64.